dylanfisher/ci/_lectures/studio/type.md

       font-size: 25px;
     }
     ```
-1. On the web, you need at least six different levels of hierarchy, even if you don't use them all.
+1. On the web, six different levels of hierarchy exist, even if you don't use them all.
 They are separated by H1 to H6.
-In this tutorial, we'll just focus on h1 through h3 to get a general idea.
+In this tutorial, we'll just focus on h1 and h2 to get a general idea.
 When you're designing a website that will use a CMS (such as wordpress)
 to house content, it&rsquo;s a safe bet to define all of these typesizes since the user will be editing them with a WYSIWYG editor.

 1. Leading works similarly to in print, however, you generally want more space on digital screens.
 I usually define leading with relative increments, but for simplicity we&rsquo;ll stick with numerical increments.
 In print, your leading is usually 2pts larger than your copy.